This interactive map shows how many people are fully vaccinated in areas across Scotland

 The latest data from Public Health Scotland reveals that while vaccination coverage for people receiving their first dose of the Covid-19 vaccine in Scotland has soared, several local authorities continue to lag behind.

-Public Health Scotland statistics published on Friday July 30 show that almost 90% of over 18-year-olds in Scotland have now received their first dose of a coronavirus vaccine, while 71% had received their second dose.
+Public Health Scotland statistics published on Thursday August 5 show that 89.9% of over 18-year-olds in Scotland have now received their first dose of a coronavirus vaccine, while 73.4% have received their second dose.

-In numbers, this puts the latest figures of first dose vaccinations in Scotland at 4,007,577 – with second dose vaccinations at 3,162,663 as 1,456 new positive cases were reported for Scotland today (July 30).
+In numbers, this puts the latest figures of first dose vaccinations in Scotland at 3,989,816 – with second dose vaccinations at 3,257,453 as 1,381 new positive cases were reported for Scotland on August 5.

+This comes as the First Minister Nicola Sturgeon announced that the majority of Covid-19 restrictions remaining under Level 0 rules would be lifted as planned on Monday August 9.

 But while the climbing rate of first and second Covid jabs shows positive signs for the country’s recovery from the pandemic, vaccination rates still show tangible differences across local authorities, age and sex.